dsmsuite/dsmsuite.github.io/downloads.md

 * Visual Studio Analyzer
   * Improve setting global properties of projects to avoid exceptions when loading projects
   * Use Microsoft.Build api to analyze solution file

+## 3 Oct 2020 - Version 1.0.7581.18682

+* DSM Viewer
+  * Remove noticable delay in cell context menu
+  * Validate actions for valid data and clear when not all actions valid
+  * Sort element and relation lists
+* Visual Studio Analyzer
+  * Write list of analyzed projects to log file